-This is a series of posts sponsored by AE Dairy, where I will be discussing the company and their products, as well as sharing some delicious recipes!
+This Creamy Pappardelle with Leeks and Peas is the first in a series of posts sponsored by AE Dairy, where I will be discussing the company and their products, as well as sharing some delicious recipes!
 Thank you for supporting the brands we love!

 Not only is today an exciting day because I’m sharing this ultra creamy pappardelle (my favorite dried pasta) with spring veggies and further solidifying my infatuation with all things spring, but it marks my first post in a series, where I will be partnering up with AE Dairy.
 For those of you that don’t know, AE is a family-run dairy that sells their products here in the Midwest.
 I’ve grown up eating everything from their yogurts, to their cottage cheeses (there are several!), pre-made dips and beyond, so I’m thrilled to be able to unabashedly gush about them on the blog.

 I had always assumed they were based in some large far away city, but they are actually headquartered only a few short hours away in Des Moines, Iowa.
 Even the farmers who supply the milk to AE are local to Iowa and are no more than two hours from the dairy.
 I was lucky enough to tour the plant and meet with CEO Miriam Erickson Brown and Kim Peter (the Director of Marketing) a few weeks back, where I learned an infinite amount of valuable information about the company, and of course, got to try an insane amount of yogurts, cottage cheeses and dips – it was pretty much the best day ever.

 So, first and foremost, their product is FRESH.
 Like straight-from-the-farm-to production-to-shelves fresh.
 Every truck-full of milk is tasted by the employees immediately upon arrival, and if anything is off about it, it’s sent back, no exceptions – although I’m told this rarely happens since just like AE, the farmers they work with are equally as passionate about producing a stellar product.